 In this comparison, we break down the primary differences between the Rockshox Pike, Lyrik, and Yari forks.
-Although they all look similar, each have their own unique characteristics that can be fine tuned to fit your riding style.
+Although they all look similar, each has its own unique characteristics that can be fine-tuned to fit your riding style.

 The Rockshox Lyrik is made with the same internals as the Pike and designed to be the ultimate enduro fork.
 Offering three damper adjustments for open, platform, and locked riding allows the Lyrik to be easily adjusted with the flick of a switch.
 By combining trail bike weight with dual crown aggression, the Lyric is designed to inspire confidence throughout the trail.